Rondel (armour)

-15th-century cuirass with shoulder-hung besagews, Livrustkammaren.
+16th-century cuirass with shoulder-hung besagews, Livrustkammaren.

 A rondel (French: rondelle; not to be confused with a vamplate, which was referred to by the same term) is a circular, disk-shaped plate of metal added to a harness of late-medieval plate armor to close structural gaps or to reinforce vulnerable straps and hinges.
 The rondel was also used in weapons as a handguard, in particular the rondel dagger but also in swords.

 Historical development

 The first rondels appeared in the late 14th century, soon after rigid cuirasses made of breastplates and backplates had replaced the earlier coat of plates.
 By the mid-15th century their use had spread throughout Europe until being phased out in field armour of the mid 16th century.

 Typology and applications

 Armpit defenses

-In late-medieval and Renaissance armour the (axillae) were protected by besagews.
-These often took the form of a plain, slightly convex rondel that hangs from either the pauldron or the top edge of the gorget, covering the otherwise exposed gap at the arm’s forward pivot.
-The plate is normally secured with a very short leather strap and buckle, with laces, or on some breastplates by a turning pin.
+In late medieval and Renaissance armour the armpits were protected by besagews.
+These often took the form of plain, slightly convex rondels that hung from either the pauldron or the top edge of the gorget, covering the otherwise exposed gap at the arm's forward pivot.
+The plate was normally secured with a very short leather strap and buckle, with laces, or on some breastplates by a turning pin.